ten-protocol/go-ten/design/ux/Ten_Gateway.md

 ## Multitenancy

-The curent WE is single-tenant.
+The current local gateway is single-tenant.
 It assumes that all registered blockchain addresses belong to the same user.

 The TG will keep a many-to-one relationship between addresses and users.
 It will have multiple users, each with multiple addresses.

 Each request to the TG (except "/join") must have the "u" query parameter.
-The first thing, the WE will lookup the encryption token and then operate in "Wallet Extension" mode, after loading all addresses.
+The first thing, the TG will lookup the encryption token and then operate in "gateway" mode, after loading all addresses.

 Note that the system considers the realm of an encryption token as completely independent.
 Multiple users could register the same addrss, if they somehow control the spending key.